What are short breaks?

 Frequently Asked Questions

-The short break services funded by Norfolk County Council have all been through a tendering process, where providers have had to prove they are up to the task.
+The short break services we fund have all been through a tendering process, where providers have had to prove they are up to the task.
 Parents played an important part in this process alongside professionals and you can feel confident that the right skills and experiences are in place.

 Before any child starts a local authority (LA) short break provider, parents will be asked to complete an ‘All about me’ booklet.
 The ‘All about me’ booklet details the essential information providers require before being able to deliver a short breaks service to your child.